Problem-Solving to Manage Stress

 You can then find coping strategies, such as talking with others about your feelings of anger or depression.

-- Not criticizing any solution.
+- Don't criticize any solution.

-- Combining solutions.
+- Combine solutions.

-Evaluate your alternatives and choose the best one.
 When rating your solutions, take into account the:

 - Likelihood of being able to carry it out and succeed.